National Motor Racing Museum: Memorial

-In the front of the museum is a memorial, unveiled 8 October 2008, to Peter Brock who won the Mount Panorama race nine times, he died in the Targa West rally event in September 2006.
-Sculptor Julie Squires created the memorial which depicts Brock standing atop a 1984 VK Commodore, the car he drove at the Bathurst 1000 motor race in 1984.
+At the front of the museum is a memorial to Peter Brock who won the Bathurst 1000 nine times, he died in the Targa West rally event in September 2006.
+Sculptor Julie Squires created the memorial which depicts Brock standing atop a 1984 Holden Commodore VK, the car he drove at the 1984 Bathurst 1000.

 Exhibits

 Vehicles in the permanent collection include: